weebcyberpunk/blin/README.md

 ## Installation

-Arch Linux and Arch-based Linux distributions users can copy `PKGBUILD`, run `makepkg` and install with `pacman -U` just like and AUR package.
+Arch Linux and Arch-based Linux distributions users can install it from AUR with the package `blin-git`.
+Others can install via `# make install` and uninstall via `# make uninstall`

 ## Usage